 You can make a reservation through some agencies which I myself have been using for many years.
 Please visit my post which contains more useful details.

 From my own perspective, this is a beautiful mountain achievable by anybody with just a normal fitness and regardless of age.
 But as always, you will feel the effects of altitude, so go slowly and enjoy, that is the point.
 The summit is very wide and flat.
-In the final 1 kilometer of your walk before reaching the summit you will gain only about 100 meters in the altitude.
+In the final 1 kilometer of your walk before reaching the summit you will gain only about 100 meters in altitude.

 So these final meters are a nice walk at a very high altitude, a perfect reward for you.
 We were in August and we did not have snow along the route, just little a bit at the summit but there was no need to walk through it.
+I have included this mountain in my list of best mountains to climb in Italy in one day.

 You might want also to check my text about Cima Piazzi, the highest mountain in the Livigno area.